Aaron-Zhao123/ELEC50009/lab1/lab1.md

-Appendix  - Installing USB-Blaster Device Drive under Windows 10 If you are using Quartus under the Virtual Machine, the driver should already been installed, and you should not need to do anything.
+## Appendix  - Installing USB-Blaster Device Drive under Windows 10
+If you are using Quartus under the Virtual Machine, the driver should already been installed, and you should not need to do anything.

 If you are installing Quartus directly to your PC running Windows 10, you may need to install the driver manually according to the following steps:

 1. Plug the USB-Blaster into your PC.
 2. Open the Device and Printers (Control Panel | Devices and Printers).
 3. Under Unspecified, USB Blaster should be listed.
 Right mouse click on this and then select Properties.
 4. Select the Hardware tab and select Properties.
 5. A new window should pop up with the General tab already selected.
 Select Change Settings.
 6. Again a new window should pop up with the General tab already selected.
 Select Update.
 7. Select Browse my computer for driver software.
-8. Find intelFPGA_lite\20.1\quartus\drivers\
+8. Find `intelFPGA_lite\20.1\quartus\drivers\`
-	(Note 1: Your altera file is located at the location you selected when you first installed quartus.
-The location listed in this document is the default location)
+    - Note 1: Your altera file is located at the location you selected when you first installed quartus.
+The location listed in this document is the default location
-	(Note 2: Stop at the drivers folder, i.e., do NOT go deeper by opening a folder within the drivers folder)
+	- Note 2: Stop at the drivers folder, i.e., do NOT go deeper by opening a folder within the drivers folder)
-1. Select OK.
+9. Select OK.
 Make sure the proper path was selected then select Next.
-2. If the Windows security window pops up, check the Always trust software from “Altera Corporation” box and select Install.
+10. If the Windows security window pops up, check the Always trust software from “Altera Corporation” box and select Install.